GoogleContainerTools/skaffold/docs/content/en/docs/design/api.md

 ```

-## API structure
+## API Structure

 Skaffold's API exposes the three main endpoints:

-* Events API - stream of lifecycle events
+* Event API - continuous stream of lifecycle events
 * State API - retrieve the current state
 * Control API - control build/deploy/sync

-### Events API
+### Event API

-Skaffold provides a continuous development mode [`skaffold dev`]({{< relref "/docs/workflows/dev" >}}) which rebuilds and redeploys
+Skaffold provides a continuous development mode, [`skaffold dev`]({{< relref "/docs/workflows/dev" >}}), which rebuilds and redeploys
 your application on changes.
 In a single development loop, one or more container images
 may be built and deployed.

-Skaffold exposes events for clients to get notified when phases within a development loop
+Skaffold exposes events for clients to be notified when phases within a development loop
-start, succeed or fail.
+start, succeed, or fail.
-Tools that integrate with Skaffold can use these events to kick-off parts of the development workflow depending on them.
+Tools that integrate with Skaffold can use these events to kick off parts of a development workflow depending on them.

 Example scenarios:

-* port forwarding events are used by Cloud Code to attach debuggers automatically to running containers.
+* port-forwarding events are used by Cloud Code to automatically attach debuggers to running containers.
+* using an event indicating a frontend service has been deployed and port-forwarded successfully to
-* when a port-forwarded frontend service is redeployed successfully, kick-off a suite of Selenium tests that test changes to the newly deployed service..
+kick off a suite of Selenium tests against the newly deployed service.

-**Event API contract**
+**Event API Contract**

 | protocol | endpoint | encoding |
 | ---- | --- | --- |